stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 1.01	(IG1)	Establish and Maintain Detailed Enterprise Asset Inventory

 The implementation of Safeguard 1.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ CM-8(1); and contributes to the defensive mitigation for _Standards_ CM-8 and PM-5.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-101---establish-and-maintain-detailed-enterprise-asset-inventory)

 **Assessed Elements:**